 Surface-acoustic-wave biosensors and microfluidics

 Surface acoustic waves (SAWs) are acoustic waves that travel along the surface of an elastic material, with an amplitude that typically decays exponentially with depth into the substrate.
 Given their very superficial nature, SAWs are highly sensitive to surface perturbations of the substrate along which they propagate.
 For example, they can interact with liquid droplets or streams inducing macroscopic fluid manipulations or, in a different configuration, be exploited for sensing applications.
-The interest of the NeuroSens group in this field is to explore and study novel SAW-driven microfluidic phenomena, and apply this new knowledge to the fields of biosensing and cell biology.
+The interest of the NeuroSens group in this field is to explore and study novel SAW-driven microfluidic phenomena, and develop SAW-architectures for sensing applications.

 Nanotechnologies for the nervous system